MethodsAndPractices/vsteam/.docs/Add-BuildDefinition.md

 This function has a Dynamic Parameter for ProjectName that specifies the project for which this function gets build definitions.

-You can tab complete from a list of avaiable projects.
+You can tab complete from a list of available projects.

 You can use Set-DefaultProject to set a default project so you do not have to pass the ProjectName with each call.

 ## RELATED LINKS